 According to law firm Richards Layton & Finger:

 “Delaware Statutory Trusts are used as vehicles for investment, as legal entities for the conduct of business, and as special purpose entities for the holding of title to assets.
 The flexibility of the Act as to the operation, management and activities of the trust and the limited liability granted to beneficial owners have made Delaware Statutory Trusts the perfect vehicle for a diverse range of business transactions.”

 In 2004, the U.S. Internal Revenue Service delivered a ruling that affected how DSTs apply to 1031 exchanges.
 On a case-by-case basis, you may exchange a property under a 1031 exchange for an interest in a DST.
 That means you can perform the exchange of property for an interest in a DST without registering a capital loss or gain under a 1031 exchange.

 Given the various interpretations of the definition of “like-kind,” it is recommended to involve a qualified intermediary when attempting a 1031 exchange.
 The benefits of such an exchange could be powerful, but if an investor unknowingly tries to exchange properties that are not defined by the IRS as like-kind, they may find themselves stuck with a hefty tax bill.

-If you have a property you are interested in exchanging, you can fill out this form to get started.
+If you have a property you are interested in exchanging, you can register here to get started.